vandemataram15aug1947/Design_and_Analysis_of_3_Phase_Inverter_Using_Sinusoidal_ePWM_Modulation_Technique/README.md

 ## Hardware Setup

 ### Figure 1: Hardware Setup Overview
-This image provides a complete view of the **grid-connected PV inverter system**.
+This image provides a complete view of the **Three Phase Inverter**.
 The labeled components include:

 - **Debug Through CCS**: Code Composer Studio (CCS) is used for debugging and flashing firmware onto the microcontroller.
 - **LaunchPad**: Texas Instruments microcontroller development board, which controls the inverter system.